Mary Louise Kelly

 Mary Louise Kelly is an American broadcaster and author.
-She anchors the daily news show All Things Considered on National Public Radio (NPR), and previously covered national security at the network.
+She anchors the daily news show All Things Considered on National Public Radio (NPR), and hosts the network’s national security podcast Sources & Methods.
 Prior to NPR she reported for CNN and the BBC in London.
 Her writing has appeared in The New York Times, The Washington Post, The Wall Street Journal, Newsweek, The Atlantic, and other publications.
-Her first novel, Anonymous Sources, was published in 2013; her second, The Bullet, in 2015.
+Her first novel, Anonymous Sources, was published in 2013; her second, The Bullet, in 2015; and her memoir, It.
+Goes.
+So.
+Fast.: The Year of No Do-Overs, in 2023.

 Background and education

-Mary Louise Kelly was born in Augsburg, West Germany, on March 27, 1971, the daughter of Carol (White) and James (Alastra) Kelly.
+Mary Louise Kelly was born in Augsburg, West Germany, the daughter of Carol (White) and James Patrick Kelly.
 While her father was attending Harvard University, he was drafted out of law school into the United States Army.
-Her father and Carol moved to Augsburg, Germany, where their daughter, Mary Louise, was born in an Army field hospital.
-James served as a Captain from 1968 to 1972.
+He and Carol moved to Augsburg, Germany, where Mary Louise was born in an Army field hospital.
+James served as a captain from 1968 to 1972.